 Princess Cecilia from Wild ARMs cuts her hair to show her dedication to the party.

 In Final Fantasy IX, Princess Garnet goes into a period of mourning after her coronation as Queen of Alexandria is interrupted by an invasive attack by the Big Bad — a piece of unfinished business she left hanging when she went home to assume the throne.
 Eventually, she learns to put the incident, and her sense of shame over it, behind her.
-As an expression of her newfound devotion to give her all to finding and stopping the Big Bad, for her people and for every kingdom in the world, she borrows one of Zidane's daggers — which have a previously established significance in her sense of identity - and uses it to give herself an Important Haircut.
+As an expression of her newfound devotion to give her all to finding and stopping the Big Bad, for her people and for every kingdom in the world, she borrows one of Zidane's daggers — which have a previously established significance in her sense of identitynote Many fans of Final Fantasy remember her more as her alias "Dagger", which she adopts after the "abduction". - and uses it to give herself an Important Haircut.

 In a slight twist, her hair has grown back to its original length by the end of the game, although the symbolic weight of the Important Haircut doesn't seem to be diminished by it.